wagov/soc-onboarding/onboarding.md

 The group names and role names below can be set to anything you prefer, however for consistency we recommend using the templated names above.

-1. Invite the `wasoc-analyst-invites.csv` into your [Azure AD directory](https://portal.azure.com/#view/Microsoft_AAD_UsersAndTenants/UserManagementMenuBlade/~/AllUsers).
+1. Invite the `wasoc-...-invites.csv` into your [Azure AD directory](https://portal.azure.com/#view/Microsoft_AAD_UsersAndTenants/UserManagementMenuBlade/~/AllUsers).

 ![Bulk Invite](images/bulk-invite.gif)

-2. [Create a single Azure AD Group](https://portal.azure.com/#view/Microsoft_AAD_IAM/AddGroupBlade) with the above invited analysts as members and documented Azure AD roles assigned.
+2. [Create a single Azure AD Group](https://portal.azure.com/#view/Microsoft_AAD_IAM/AddGroupBlade) with the above invited automation accounts / analysts as members and documented Azure AD roles assigned.

 ![Create Group](images/azuread-wasocgroup.gif)